 The average GPA varies depending on various factors.
 These factors include:

 The average GPA fluctuates depending on the student population.
 Female students are witnessed to have acquired a higher GPA as compared to the male demographic.
 As per the statistics by the National Center for Education Statistics, the GPA secured by women is 3.10 which is approximately 6.9% more than the GPA of 2.90 of male students.

 Asian/Pacific Islander students top the GPA chart with a glorious 3.26 GPA.
 This is followed by white students with a GPA of 3.09.
 The graph for the Hispanic and Black students have undergone minimal changes with average GPAs of 2.84, and 2.69 respectively.
 This data is in concordance with the statistics by NCES.

-Students found it 'easier' to score better grades in non-core subjects.
+Students have found it easier to score better grades in non-core subjects.
 Students have typically scored an average GPA of 3.43 in non-academic courses such as Physical Education.
-Through subjects like Fine-Arts, Foreign Languages, students acquire an average GPA of 3.18 which is higher as compared to the 2.82 GPA of core courses like Math, Social Science, English, and more.
+Through subjects like fine arts and foreign languages, students acquire an average GPA of 3.18, which is higher as compared to the 2.82 GPA of core courses like Math, Social Science, English, and more.
 An overall average GPA of 3.03 has been estimated for all the courses, academic and otherwise.

 |For English Learners||For non-English Learners|